 Additionally, the parietal lobe plays a part in memory, cognition, speech, and reasoning.
 Since this structure is involved in many different processes, parietal lobe damage can have a serious impact on a person’s life and ability to interpret the outside world.

 Symptoms of Parietal Lobe Damage

-1. Sensory problems
+1. Sensory Deficits

-These issues can include:
+These sensory deficits can include:

-- Trouble feeling hot and cold
+- Difficulty recognizing hot and cold

 2. Vision Problems

 While vision and perception are usually considered functions of the occipital lobe, the parietal lobe also plays an important role in visual processing and performance.
 This is because the parietal lobe and occipital lobe communicate to help process and integrate sensory information.